technofocus-pte/amlmlopsdepth/Lab 9/Lab 9.md

 3. Track the status of the job and confirm that the execution is successful.

 ![A screenshot of a computer Description automatically generated with medium confidence](./media/image37.png)

-    >[!Note] **Note:** This workflow takes around 5 minutes to complete.
+**Note:** This workflow takes around 5 minutes to complete.

-**Sample Training and Deployment Scenario:**

-The solution accelerator includes code and data for a sample end-to-end machine learning pipeline which runs a linear regression to predict taxi fares in NYC.
-The pipeline is made up of components, each serving different functions, which can be registered with the workspace, versioned, and reused with various inputs and outputs.
-Sample pipelines and workflows for the Computer Vision and NLP scenarios will have different steps and deployment steps.

-This training pipeline contains the following steps:

-- Prepare Data

-- Train Model

-- Evaluate Model

-- Register Model

 ## **Exercise 6: Deploying the Model Training Pipeline**